-Deer are lovely and a natural part of the environment, and it’s enjoyable to watch them in the wild.
+Deer are a lovely and natural part of the environment, and watching them in the wild is enjoyable.

 Unfortunately, they can wreak havoc in your garden.

-In this article, we’ll share some tips on how to prevent deer from gobbling up your treasured plants.
+In this article, we’ll share tips on preventing deer from gobbling up your treasured plants.

 We also share a list of deer-resistant annuals somewhat safe from hungry deer.
 Read on to learn more.

 Deer in the garden are problematic to all sorts of plants.